The National Monument is one of the museum's most important and visible tributes to our migration heritage

 The museum collects the stories of migrants to Australia, and the National Monument is one of our most important and visible ways of recognising the people behind these stories.

-Register by 30 June 2021 to be part of the next special ceremony
+Register to be part of the next special ceremony

 You can honour a migrant – a loved one, a member of your family, yourself, or a new arrival – on Australia’s National Monument to Migration at the Australian National Maritime Museum.

 A donation is a fitting way to honour loved ones who have migrated to Australia and to ensure their personal stories are held in this important national collection.

 As an acknowledgement of your tax-deductible gift of $500 your name, or the name of a family member, relative, co-worker or friend will be etched in bronze onto the museum's Australia’s National Monument to Migration in recognition of their journey across the seas to make Australia their new home.

 To acknowledge your support, you will receive:

 - A personal inscription in bronze on the Australia's National Monument to Migration

 - A profile that can be securely managed and shared with friends and family

 - Research functionality: search other names who may have arrived via the same vessel / time